-For an upbeat tempo, head to Perth's city centre.
-City skyscrapers are home to the state's movers and shakers while city laneways have given way to an explosive new dining and small bar scene.
+For an upbeat tempo, head to Perth city.
+Skyscrapers are home to the state's movers and shakers while city laneways have given way to an explosive new dining and small bar scene.
 The city is lined with pedestrian malls jam-packed with a wide variety shops from inventive boutiques to national and global flagship stores where you can stock up on stylish fashions, buy some Aboriginal art or simply sit at a café and watch the parades of people passing by.

-The city is also in the midst of an exciting period of expansion and new developments.
-Bold new design projects such as Elizabeth Quay, Perth City Link, Riverside and Perth Stadium mean Perth will change dramatically over the next ten years better reflecting the growing global importance of Perth.
+Perth is in the midst of an exciting period of expansion and new developments, with bold new design projects and redevelopments such as Perth Arena, Barrack St Jetty and Elizabeth Quay dramatically changing the face of Perth.

-There are many attractions to visit throughout the city, including The Bell Tower, The Perth Mint, Perth Zoo, Scitech, Perth Cultural Centre and Kings Park where you'll find 400 hectares of stunning natural bushland and grand lookouts - a popular place for taking photos.
+There are many attractions to visit throughout the Perth City, including The Bell Tower, The Perth Mint, Perth Zoo, Scitech, Perth Cultural Centre and Kings Park where you'll find 400 hectares of stunning natural bushland and grand lookouts - a popular place for taking photos.